Maryport and Carlisle Railway: Maryport to Aspatria

-The seven-mile section from Maryport to the pits at Arkleby (1¼ miles short of Aspatria) was opened for mineral traffic on 15 July 1840.:
+The 7 mi section from Maryport to the pits at Arkleby (1+1/4 mi short of Aspatria) was opened for mineral traffic on 15 July 1840.

 Soon after eleven o'clock the directors and their friends, including several ladies, took their seats in the train, and off they set to Arkleby and Oughterside; at the latter place they took in charge twenty waggons of coal from the pits of Mr. Harris of Greysouthen, (Note: Joseph Harris, a magistrate, landed proprietor, and director of the M&CR was working the Domain Colliery (Nos 1, 3 and Hall pits) at Oughterside.
-He lived at - and owned a number of pits in the area of – Greysouthen which lies in the Derwent valley, well away from the Maryport and Carlisle route (and was eventually served by the Cockermouth and Workington Railway).
+He lived at – and owned a number of pits in the area of – Greysouthen which lies in the Derwent valley, well away from the Maryport and Carlisle route (and was eventually served by the Cockermouth and Workington Railway).
 He – and even more so his son John ('Captain Harris') – should not be confused with Mr (John) Harris 'of Darlington' – a civil engineer born Maryport, for a period engineer to the M&CR, a shareholder in other West Cumbrian lines, and eventually an owner of pits in the West Cumberland coalfield, including one at Greysouthen.) with which they returned to Maryport, and immediately shipped them on board a vessel.
 The next train brought twenty wagons of coals from the pits of Mr W. Peile, (Note: Mr. W. Peile was the son of the general manager of Whitehaven Colliery quoted below.) of Gilcrux, which were also shipped.